AnggaR96s/Reforestation/README.md

-## I wouldn't buy anything with velcro.
-It's a total rip-off.
+## I wish I could clean mirrors for a living.
+It's just something I can see myself doing.